 Follow the procedures outlined in Appendix B: Assessment Chart for Placement, Progress and Post Testing ESL.
-Individuals scoring 236+ in Reading and 227+ in Listening using CASAS are ineligible for the ESL/ELL and Citizenship designation in State System.
-In the state system, individuals scoring above that range will be placed in an ABE instructional program.
+Individuals scoring 239+ in Reading and 232+ in Listening using CASAS are ineligible for the ESL/ELL and Citizenship designation in the State System.
+Individuals scoring above that range will be placed in an ABE instructional program.